janz02/beer/src/hooks/README.md

 to the `Example` component. `setState` changes the value, but only for the next call after rerender.
 The naming convention for hooks is to start them with `use`.

+Helper functions (found in the services folder) are different from hooks, they do not access global variables and they have nothing to do with FCs.

 ## How to use hooks?

 ### Order of hook calls